sidramesh2018/calc/docs/frontend.md

 A more detailed explanation of how to use specific components can be found in the CALC [style guide][https://calc-dev.app.cloud.gov/styleguide/].

+### Templates
+The site makes use of Django's templating system to ensure common elements like the header, navigation, and footer are applied consistently.
+The main base template lives at [data_explorer/templates/base.html][../data_explorer/templates/base.html].

 ## Site section-specific implementation details